 Your Utah nonprofit may need licenses and/or permits to operate.
 Unfortunately, there’s no central place where the required documentation can be checked.
 Licensing is based on which industry your nonprofit operates in and its location, and it’s up to you to make sure you get the right ones for your nonprofit corporation.
 Our license service offers a simpler approach by:

 Charities and nonprofits can apply for 501(c)(3) tax exemption status from the IRS.
 To do so, fill out a Form 1023.
-The fee is $600 and the form is long.
-You can apply for the 1023-EZ, which is for smaller business.
-It’s a three page document and only costs $275.
+You can apply for the 1023-EZ, which is for smaller businesses.
+It’s a three-page document.

 If you’re forming a charity, you’ll need to start by getting a letter of determination from the IRS.